November 20th 2019

 It ebbs and flows

-Just as some women experience heavy periods while others literally get off lightly, so the amount of discharge you excrete varies, not only from woman to woman but from day to day.
+Just as some women experience heavy periods while others literally get off lightly, the amount of discharge you excrete varies, not only from woman to woman but from day to day.
 The rough average is a teaspoon a day, but everything from sex to your menstrual cycle affects how much discharge you produce, as gynaecologist Dr Tania Adib explains:

 “The amount of discharge you produce depends on which point of your menstrual cycle you are at.
 Discharge is usually more plentiful and can be quite stringy when you’re ovulating, breastfeeding, or are sexually aroused.”